stevencox/midori/README.md

 scox@ubuntu:~/dev/midori$ bin/midori compile examples/net.midori
 2021-10-09 17:43:35,165 - midori.compiler - DEBUG - dry_run=False
 ```
 This generates net.py next to the source file.
 We then switch to the containernet environment which runs as root.

-I've configured Containernet on .
-Also, before each run, I use
+Before each run, I use
 ```
 $ sudo mn -c
 ```
 to clean up remnants of any previous containernet runs.

+So the output is similar to the Containernet example, except that logging is more detailed.
 ```
 (containernet) root@ubuntu:/home/scox/dev/nyko# python ../midori/examples/net.py
 *** Adding controller: c0